viebel/klipse/README.md

 * `data-static-fns`: (default `false`) set to true for using [static dispatch](http://blog.klipse.tech/clojurescript/2016/04/13/static-fns.html)
 * `data-eval-context`: (default `statement`) indicates the evaluation context that will be passed to cljs/eval-str.
 One in `expr`, `statement`, `return`.
+* `data-external-libs`: comma separated list of github repositories to resolve dependencies: you need to provide the full list of dependencies (including the dependencies of dependencies recursively).
+See for instance [Lambda Caclulus with clojure and Klipse](http://blog.klipse.tech/lambda/2016/07/24/lambda-calculus-2.html)

 ## Styling
 The Klipse plugin can be easily styled with CSS, which can be applied both to the Klipse plugin's own elements, and to the CodeMirror editor's elements.
 Much of the styling you'll apply will be to CodeMirror, as it contains all the CSS classes to style the code itself.
 Surrounding CodeMirror is the Klipse plugin, the styles of which control the plugin's borders, and the executed code's output.